-Former High Court Chief Justice Robert French AC and Professor James Stellios will in September teach a new course on federal jurisdiction law to ANU Law School postgraduate students.
+Former High Court Chief Justice Robert French AC will teach a new course on federal jurisdiction law to postgraduate students undertaking the ANU Master of Laws.

 Distinguished Honorary Professor French, who was appointed to the ANU College of Law in November 2016, has a distinguished career in the law including serving as Chief Justice of the High Court, as a Judge of the Federal Court for 22 years and as the first President of the Native Title Tribunal.